 Our Analysis and Test Results

 The Beast of Burden Company (BOB) was launched in 1994 by making Yak bike trailers.
-New fathers, Roger Malinowski, and Philip Novotny started the company in California when they identified their need for a quality jogging stroller prompting the development of the BOB Sport Utility Jogging Stroller.
-BOB continued to modify the design and was the first to develop a locking swivel wheel for joggers which was a game-changing addition for the jogging stroller industry.
+New fathers, Roger Malinowski, and Philip Novotny, started the company when they identified a need for a quality jogging stroller prompting the development of the BOB Sport Utility Jogging Stroller.
+BOB continued to modify the design and was the first to develop a locking swivel wheel for joggers which was a game-changing addition.

 Ease of Attaching Car Seat